KaliumPuceon/CV/README.md

 everything you need to see how well (or poorly) I'm doing at my classes.

 ## Contacting me
-There's several email addresses you could contact me at, and the two most official looking ones are on the CV itself.
-There's also a phone number, which might be useful but email is probably the best bet.
+There's several email addresses associated with this GitHub you could contact me at, and the two most official looking ones are on the CV itself.

-## What I can do for you!
+## What I can do for you: A summary
-I can do some programming!
+I'm currently studying as a computer engineer, so once that's out of the way I'll be qualified to make the bits that you can program on and _also_ program those, so that's neat.
+I can also do some programming!
 Hopefully you're here because you want me to do some programming for you.
-I'm also currently studying as a computer engineer, so once that's out of the way I'll be qualified to make the bits that you can program on and _also_ program those, so that's cool.
+I have a penchant for Linux and Linux Admin, in particular working with cluster computers.

 ## Why is this in latex?
 This is in really, really simple latex.
 Simple enough that you could read it in